i-zzya/Pewlett-Hackard-Analysis/README.md

 ![eligiblebycount](https://user-images.githubusercontent.com/99618784/162595795-e3b07fc0-5376-4f20-8cc5-12e9a82e7464.PNG)

-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+## Summary

+As the "Silver Tsumani" begins to make an impact, over 90k roles will need to be filled.
+There are enough Engineers, Staff, Assistant Engineers, and Managers to fill the positions of retirees.
+However there is a mass void in the following positions: Senior Engineers, Senior Staff, and Technique Leaders.
+Bobby and I suggested that Pewlett-Hackard starts trying to grow those positions first to make sure they have enough ready-to-promote employees as others start to move onto the next phase of their lives.